CrocInc/grunt-croc-requirejs/README.md

 Here all client code is placed under `client` folder (_client root_).
 Under client root we can see `app`, `lib`, `vendor` and some other folders.
 They will layers names.
 After optimization we'll get:

 * main.js - all scripts imported from main.js except those which included into lib/vendor layers
-* lib-layer.js - all scripts from lib folder (which are used by other scripts starting from main.js)
+* lib-layer.js - all scripts from "lib" and "modules" folders (which are used by other scripts starting from main.js)
-* vendor-layer.js - all scripts from vendor folder
+* vendor-layer.js - all scripts from "vendor" folder

 ## Usage Examples